Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Hepatic monitoring: Baseline bilirubin and transaminase levels in all patients prior to therapy initiation (within 6 months); monitor transaminases in patients who develop symptoms of hepatic dysfunction.

-ECG (baseline); ophthalmologic exam of fundus, including macula (at baseline and if vision changes, more frequent in patients with diabetes or a history of uveitis), respiratory function (FEV1) if clinically indicated, VZV antibodies (prior to starting treatment in patients with no health care professional-confirmed history of chickenpox or without documented previous full series VZV vaccination), blood pressure, signs and symptoms of infection (during treatment and at least 3 to 4 weeks after discontinuation), signs/symptoms of progressive multifocal leukoencephalopathy, and/or posterior reversible encephalopathy syndrome; severe increase in disability following discontinuation of therapy.
+ECG (baseline); ophthalmologic exam of fundus, including macula (at baseline and if vision changes, more frequent in patients with diabetes or a history of uveitis), respiratory function (FEV1) if clinically indicated, VZV antibodies (prior to starting treatment in patients with no health care professional-confirmed history of chickenpox or without documented previous full series VZV vaccination), blood pressure, signs and symptoms of infection (during treatment and at least 3 to 4 weeks after discontinuation), signs/symptoms of progressive multifocal leukoencephalopathy, and/or posterior reversible encephalopathy syndrome; monitor for suspicious skin lesions; severe increase in disability following discontinuation of therapy.

 Additional required monitoring for patients with sinus bradycardia (HR <55 bpm), first- or second-degree (Mobitz type 1) AV block, or a history of MI or heart failure: